syncopika/trip-planner/README.md

 # trip-planner

 An experimental application to help plan out your future trips! or record old ones.
-One cool feature is that every time you add a new destination to your trip, you have the option of being recommended next destinations (which are places in close proximity to your last-added destination, based on destinations of other users).
+One cool feature is that every time you add a new destination to your trip, you have the option of being recommended potential next destinations (which are places in close proximity to your last-added destination, based on destinations of other users).
+It's not too useful though because the location info presented is dependent on what users provide.

 This project makes use of the MapBox API and so you need a token, which you can get for free (and comes with 50000 free API requests/month).